 This area focuses on methods to measure and manage liquidity and treasury risk.
-The broad knowledge points covered in the Liquidity and Treasury Risk Management section include the following:
+The broad knowledge points covered in the Liquidity and Treasury Risk Measurement and Management section include the following:

 - Liquidity risk principles and metrics

-- Liquidity portfolio management
+- Managing liquidity needs and monitoring liquidity positions

 - Cash flow modeling, liquidity stress testing, and reporting

 - Contingency funding plan

 - Funding models

 - Funds transfer pricing

 - Cross-currency funding

 - Balance sheet management

-- Asset liquidity
+- Asset liquidityy

-To cover these broad knowledge points, a set of curated readings is listed beginning on the following page.
-While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives, a brief summary of how to relate these readings to the knowledge points follows.
+To cover these broad knowledge points, we've shared a set of curated readings.
+While detailed learning objectives associated with these readings are presented in the 2025 FRM Learning Objectives, a brief summary of how to relate these readings to the knowledge points follows.

-Readings 37, 38, and 39 discuss potential sources of liquidity risk, quantitative liquidity metrics, and institutional liquidity risk management methods.
-Readings 41, 42, 44, 45, and 46 take this discussion further and present the major components of a holistic liquidity risk management framework, including the development and monitoring of internal liquidity metrics, cash flow modeling, liquidity stress testing, contingency funding planning, managing intraday liquidity, and liquidity risk reporting.
-Reading 43 addresses liquidity from a dealer bank perspective by explaining potential warning signs that a bank could be failing, potential systemic liquidity risks, and possible policy responses to address these scenarios.
+Readings 1, 2, and 3 discuss potential sources of liquidity risk, quantitative liquidity metrics, and institutional liquidity risk management methods.
+Readings 5, 6, 8, 9, and 10 take this discussion further and present the major components of a holistic liquidity risk management framework, including the development and monitoring of internal liquidity metrics, cash flow modeling, liquidity stress testing, contingency funding planning, managing intraday liquidity, and liquidity risk reporting.
+Reading 7 addresses liquidity from a dealer bank perspective by explaining potential warning signs that a bank could be failing, potential systemic liquidity risks, and possible policy responses to address these scenarios.

-Readings 40, 47, and 52 provide more detail on day-to-day techniques that banks use to manage liquidity and treasury risk, including asset-liability management, liquidity portfolio management, determining funding sources to address liquidity mismatches, and managing deposit accounts and liabilities.
-Reading 48 explains the market for repurchase agreements.
+Readings 4, 11, and 16 provide more detail on day-to-day techniques that banks use to manage liquidity and treasury risk, including asset-liability management, liquidity portfolio management, determining funding sources to address liquidity mismatches, and managing deposit accounts and liabilities.
+Reading 12 explains the market for repurchase agreements.

-Transfer pricing, a more technical aspect of liquidity and treasury risk management, is covered in Reading 49, while Readings 50 and 51 provide an international perspective to liquidity risk management by presenting topics such as cross-currency funding and violations of covered interest rate parity.
+Transfer pricing, a more technical aspect of liquidity and treasury risk management, is covered in Reading 13, while Readings 14 and 15 provide an international perspective to liquidity risk management by presenting topics such as cross-currency funding and violations of covered interest rate parity.

-Finally, Reading 53 addresses liquidity risk from the perspective of an asset manager by providing insights on how to measure and manage the risks of illiquid assets.
+Finally, Reading 17 addresses liquidity risk from the perspective of an asset manager by providing insights on how to measure and manage the risks of illiquid assets.